 Manorhaven home prices are not only among the most expensive in New York, but Manorhaven real estate also consistently ranks among the most expensive in America.

-Manorhaven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Manorhaven isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Manorhaven are a mix of both white- and blue-collar jobs.
 Overall, Manorhaven is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Manorhaven who work in sales jobs (14.27%), management occupations (11.07%), and healthcare (7.45%).

 Also of interest is that Manorhaven has more people living here who work in computers and math than 95% of the places in the US.

-Manorhaven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Manorhaven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Despite being a small village, Manorhaven has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Manorhaven, a lot of people use the train to get to work every day though Manorhaven is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The per capita income in Manorhaven in 2022 was $51,235, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $204,940 for a family of four.
 However, Manorhaven contains both very wealthy and poor people as well.